davidhurwich/davidhurwich/README.md

 - 👋 Hi, I’m @davidhurwich I am web developer in the Bay Area
-- 👀 I’m interested in collaborating on cool stuff with awesome people.
+- 👀 I’m interested in collaborating on cool stuff with awesome people....
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me feel free to email me at davidhurwich@gmail.com

 <!---